julianhoratschek/colour-magnitude-rewrite/readme.md

 Please follow standard [toml-language specs](https://toml.io/en/).

-- Paths for fits files (String, multiple files allowed in one directory):
+#### Paths for fits files

+Each directory can contain multiple FITS-Files, all of those files will be loaded

 | Variable         | Value | Example               |
 | ---------------- | ----- | --------------------- |